EndPointCorp/end-point-blog/2023/05/mount-remote-filesystem-sshfs.md

 You could copy files back and forth between systems using SFTP or some other file transfer protocol.
-This works for quick one-off changes, but for development requiring multiple iterations you would likely want a more streamlined workflow.
+This works for quick one-off changes, but for development requiring multiple iterations you likely want a more streamlined workflow.

 If only there was a way to use the software installed on your personal system